Updated: 05/28/2026

 Tooth Sensitivity

-Tooth sensitivity is one of the first signs of a leaking tooth filling.
+Tooth sensitivity is one of the first tooth filling leaking symptoms.
 When the seal breaks, sensitive areas of your tooth may be exposed to hot, cold, or sweet foods.
 This can cause discomfort or pain, especially when you eat or drink.
 If your tooth becomes more sensitive in certain areas, this may be a sign that your filling is no longer properly sealed.

 Visible Gaps

-A visible gap between the filling and the tooth is another clear sign of a leaking filling.
+A visible gap between the filling and the tooth is another clear sign of a leaking dental filling in Phoenix.
 Gaps can develop around the edges of the filling due to natural wear or the filling shrinking over time.
 These gaps create space where food particles and bacteria can get trapped.
 If you can see or feel a gap around your filling, it’s a good idea to get it checked.

 Pain or Discomfort